dougeby/IntuneDocs/intune/use-docs.md

 ## Provide doc feedback

 Go to the Feedback section at the bottom of an article by clicking the **Feedback** link in the upper right of any article.
 This section is integrated with GitHub Issues.
-For more information about integration with GitHub Issues, see the [docs platform blog post](https://docs.microsoft.com/teamblog/a-new-feedback-system-is-coming-to-docs).
+For more information about integration with GitHub Issues, see this [docs platform blog post](https://docs.microsoft.com/teamblog/a-new-feedback-system-is-coming-to-docs).

 To share feedback about the Intune service (not docs), click **Product feedback**.